Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Method

 \subsection{Hierarchical Feature-Guided Denoising Module}

-The hierarchical feature-guided denoising module comprises a noise predicted network $\mu_\theta$ and a DDIM math model, as illustrated in Fig.\ref{HFGD}.
-Its task is to take $\boldsymbol{x}_n$ as the input of noise predicted network, predicting its noise relative to the predicted $\boldsymbol{x}_0$ at step $n$, denotes as $\boldsymbol{x}_0^n$.
-Afterwards, $\boldsymbol{x}_{n-1}$ is obtained through the DDIM math model.
+The hierarchical feature-guided denoising module comprises a noise prediction network $\mu_\theta$ and a DDIM math model, as illustrated in Fig.\ref{HFGD}.
+Within the diffusion model, the denoising module assumes a crucial role as it is responsible for progressive denoising the initial random distribution $\boldsymbol{x}_N$ during the denoising process.
+Its task is to take $\boldsymbol{x}_n$ as the input of the noise prediction network, predicting its noise relative to $\boldsymbol{x}_0$.
+Afterward, $\boldsymbol{x}_{n-1}$ is obtained through the DDIM inference process.
+Considering the correlation between depth and image, we incorporate the image to guide the denoising process.

-To further enhance the model's robustness in complex real-world scenarios, we analyse the impact of perturbations on hierarchical image features and aim to develop a robust guiding approach during the denoising process.
-When perturbations occur, they often manifest as blurring or noise in captured images, degrading the perceptual visual quality without significantly affecting the semantic information.

-During the feature extraction stage, we obtain hierarchical image features, denoted as $\boldsymbol{F}_1$ to $\boldsymbol{F}_i$.
-These features gradually transition from shallow spatial-geometric information $\boldsymbol{F}_1$ to deep high-level semantic information $\boldsymbol{F}_i$.
-Since perturbations primarily affect the perceptual visual quality of images, the shallow spatial-geometric features are more susceptible to interference, whereas the deeper semantic features exhibit greater robustness and are relatively less affected.
-To validate the impact of perturbations on hierarchical image features, we conduct experiments using the encoder of Lite-Mono \cite{lite-mono} on the KITTI test set \cite{kitti}.
-We analyze the SSIM trend across features from shallow to deep before and after introducing perturbations, as shown in Fig. \ref{ssim}, where lower SSIM indicate less interference from the perturbations.
-The results demonstrate that as the features progress deeper, the influence of perturbations gradually diminishes.

-Therefore, based on the interference characteristics of perturbations on image features of different layer, we design a robust hierarchical feature-guided denoising module.
-The feature-guided denoising process is outlined in Algorithm 1.
-In this algorithm, $\mu_\theta^k$ denotes the first $k$ layers of the denoising network guided by image features, while $\mu_\theta^{de}$ represents part of the denoising network which operates independently of image feature guidance.
-Additionally, $\boldsymbol{\epsilon}_{\boldsymbol{x}_n \thicksim \boldsymbol{x}_0}$ refers to the predicted noise, and $\mathrm{DDIM}$ denotes the DDIM math model.